tjouni/j-pack/docs/implementation.md

 ### Huffman codes

 Huffman code implementation is a work in progress.
-Currently implemented parts are the HuffmannTree and HuffmanNode classes for building Huffmann code trees, and basic methods for compression with Huffman Codes.
+Currently implemented parts are the HuffmannTree and HuffmanNode classes for building Huffman code trees, and basic methods for compression with Huffman Codes.